Read the output of arki-query --inline¶

 data, and to implement arikmet processors.

-The examples that follow use a placeholder process_metadata
+The examples that follow use a placeholder process_metadata function to act

 on the parsed metadata.
 Here’s an example of such a function: